noname007/blogpost/Specificity- Which Style Wins .md

 ## percent

 To make matters more confusing，top and bottom percentage values are also calculated based on the width of the containing element ， not its height。 So a 20% top margin is 20 percent of the width of the styled tags container.

+If the value used in a CSS property is 0, then you don’t need to add a unit of measurement.
+For example, just type margin: 0; instead of margin: 0px; .